-The degree necessary to become a nurse practitioner is a Master of Science in Nursing, or Doctorate of Nursing from an accredited school.
+The typical education necessary for a nurse practitioner is a Master of Science in Nursing, or a Doctorate of Nursing from an accredited school.
 Nurse practitioner schools in the United States are accredited by one of two organizations: the National League for Nursing Accreditation Commission (NLNAC) and the Commission for Collegiate Nursing Education (CCNE).
 In addition, because nursing is a licensed profession in all fifty states, each state's board of nursing must also approve programs.

-For full time enrollees, the length of time it takes to become a nurse practitioner is four to seven years.
-Someone who is considering becoming a nurse practitioner and who already has a baccalaureate degree in another field can register in an accelerated program that confers a master's degree in three years.
-These programs are very intense and are typically scheduled year-round without summer or holiday breaks.
+For full time enrollees, the usual length of time it takes to complete a nurse practitioner education is four to seven years.
+Someone who is considering becoming a nurse practitioner and who already has a baccalaureate degree in another field may also want to consider registering in an accelerated program.
+These programs can be completed in three years, but they are typically very intense, being scheduled year-round without summer or holiday breaks.
 These programs pack into three years the same amount of instruction that a traditional program would cover in six years.

 What other requirements are there to become a nurse practitioner?

 Once coursework has been completed and a student has received his or her master's degree, they must apply for an RN license in his or her state of residence, if they do not already hold one.
 This will require passing the National Clinical License Examination (or, NCLEX), completing all application documents, paying all fees and meeting other state specific requirements (background checks, filing fingerprints with the state, etc.)

 The organization that principally certifies nurse practitioners in the United States is the American Nurses Credentialing Center, although there are other agencies that may certify a candidate in clinical specialty areas.
 This organization coordinates national testing for NP candidates in the various population specialties.
 The ANCC establishes eligibility requirements for all their certification areas.
 This typically includes: